 CGT has a multi-asset portfolio.
-The managers allocate between three core asset allocation pillars - dry powder (cash or highly liquid assets that are set aside and readily available to be deployed when new opportunities arise), risk assets, and index-linked bonds - with the aim of mitigating against the potential for capital losses, while adapting the portfolio to suit the macroeconomic environment and valuation opportunities.
+The managers allocate between three core asset allocation pillars - dry powder, risk assets, and index-linked bonds - with the aim of mitigating against the potential for capital losses, while adapting the portfolio to suit the macroeconomic environment and valuation opportunities.
 The managers are permitted to have a maximum equity exposure of 80% and a minimum of 20%.
 In practice, the proportion in risk assets is kept within a range of 25%-45%.